Updated-NoCheatPlus/Docs/Settings/Checks/[Blockplace]-Scaffold.md

 | Improbable _weight_ |The weight this check should have when feeding improbable.
 Set to 0.0 if you don't want this check to feed Improbable at all.|

 **Notes**
-* Keep in mind that legit fast-scaffolding techniques do exist (e.g.: "godbridge") so you may want to tweak Scaffold's values to your likings, especially on gamemodes where bridging is a core/important mechanic, like Skywars.
+* Keep in mind that legit fast-scaffolding techniques do exist (e.g.: "godbridge") so you may want to tweak Scaffold's time subcheck to your likings, especially on gamemodes where bridging is a core/important mechanic, like Skywars.
-* Some Scaffold implementations may trigger MorePackets if turning around too fast.
+* Some Scaffold implementations tend to also trigger MorePackets if turning around too fast.
+* Yaw rate is also monitored here.
+Makes it even harder to do unlikely rotation changes.

 **Related**
 * [Active](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/General.md#active)